 makes the wheel control aperture instead of shutter speed).

-The rest of this webpage will concentrate chiefly on the D5500,
+The rest of this webpage singles out the D5500

-as the best value for most amateurs today
+as the best value for most amateurs in 2016

 (unless they have a collection of motor-less lenses).